World Events

 - Anthrax spores are sent through US mail: 22 persons exposed, 5 die.

-After the 9/11 disaster, vigils at Riverfront Park give residents of Salem an opportunity to express public sympathy for the loss of life in the terrorist attacks on our citizens.
-Two months later, a memorial is erected at Basket Slough for Rich Guadagdo who died in Pennsylvania during the attack.
+After the 9/11 disasters, vigils at Riverfront Park give residents of Salem an opportunity to express public sympathy for the loss of life in the terrorist attacks on our citizens.
+A memorial is mounted in Riverfront Park.
+Two months later, a memorial observation platform was erected at Basket Slough for Rich Guadagdo who died in Pennsylvania during that attack.

 When you visit